GarySimons/girlsrun/README.md

 For my headings and main text I have used the compressed font [Oswald](https://fonts.google.com/specimen/Oswald?query=osw) in the 300 weight, with some **sophisticated letter spacing** to add to the airy feel.
 I like the no-nonsense clean lines of the font, and feel it suits the website perfectly.
 The 300 light weight looks stylish without being too thin or thick.
 For any other text, I've used [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open), also in the 300 weight.
 This font is very readable and compliments the more stylized Oswald.

 ### Colours
 I created a **simple, complimentary, sophisticated colour scheme** that carries through the site.
-I cut the colour palette right down for a clean and consistant feel.
+I cut the colour palette right down for a clean and consistent feel.
 I wanted a strong grey to carry the main text with a bright turquoise to balance it out.
 The turquoise is a colour that appears on many women's sports wear items.
 I felt this would appeal to a wider audience than the standard and possibly patronising pink that might usually be used.
 I have used an alternative lighter turquoise and a lighter grey for the hovers on the grey and blue button classes.
 The subtle change is very sophisticated and user friendly.

 * ![#696969](https://placehold.it/15/696969/000000?text=+) **Dark Grey: #696969** - This is the main colour for most of the text on the website.
 It's strong enough to read, but less harsh thank standard black.